CodeSignal/redux-rags/README.md

 ```

 ### Using update to manipulate the stored value
 In addition to `load` you can also pass in an `update` function, which will take the current `data` value as the first parameter.
 An example of this might be an update function that increments the current value by 2.
 The signature of the returned function is slightly different, as the `data` first argument is passed internally, so you pass in a function that takes parameters `(currentData, ...additionalParams)` and the returned `actions.update` function will take the parameters `(...additionalParams)`.
+[View on CodeSandbox](https://codesandbox.io/s/1307vwj8zj)
 ```js
 import { generator };
 const { actions : { update }, getters } = generator({